narcisods/doggo-generator/README.md

-Doggo Generator App using the dog ceo api!
+Doggo Generator App using the DOG CEO api!